 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Reuben casserole is a combination of the namesake sandwich ingredients, all layered and slow cooked to perfection.
 Use deli sliced corned beef, canned corned beef, or your own home-cooked corned beef in this crock pot casserole.

 The classic Reuben sandwich contains layers of corned beef, sauerkraut, and Swiss cheese on rye bread.
 The sandwich traditionally includes Russian dressing, but Thousand Island dressing is another popular choice.
 The two dressings are similar, but Russian dressing is a bit spicier than the sweeter Thousand Island dressing.
 Use either one in this recipe.

 Go ahead and get creative!
 For a Rachel-style casserole, make this dish with pastrami or turkey instead of the corned beef.
 Or use ham or smoked sausage in the recipe if that's what you have on hand.
 The cheese is another ingredient that can be modified.
 Feel free to use some shredded cheddar cheese, or use Muenster or Gruyere in the dish.
 If you enjoy the taste of caraway seeds, sprinkle a tablespoon or two over the sauerkraut mixture.
 The seeds complement the flavors of the sauerkraut and corned beef mixture nicely.

-- 1 (12-ounce) can corned beef (or use deli or leftover corned beef)
+1 (12-ounce) can corned beef, or deli or leftover corned beef

 Grease the bottom and sides of the slow cooker crockery insert.